dusk-network/dusk-blockchain/overview.md

 ## pkg/core/consensus/reduction

+Implementation of the reduction phase that eliminates candidates in the consensus agreement.

 ## pkg/core/consensus/reduction/firststep

+Implementation of the first step of the reduction phase.

 ## pkg/core/consensus/reduction/secondstep

+Implementation of the second step of the reduction phase.

 ## pkg/core/consensus/selection

+Implementation of selection phase that determines the winning bidder of the Proof of Blind Bid winner and consensus block producer for the current block height.

 ## pkg/core/consensus/stakeautomaton

+Watchdog process that automates the renewal of staking contracts the user intends to continuously maintain.

 ## pkg/core/consensus/testing

+Miscellaneous functions used in testing the consensus.

 ## pkg/core/consensus/user

+Managing the list of participating users, their roles and status in the consensus.

 ## pkg/core/data

+Nothing here, underneath is codecs for various wire and storage formats of blockchain, wallet and consensus data.

 ## pkg/core/data/base58

+Encoding and decoding Base58 (no check) encoding.

 ## pkg/core/data/block

+Encoding, decoding and format of blocks, block headers and consensus certificates.

 ## pkg/core/data/database

+Wrapper to K/V access for database back end and specific handling for transactions.

 ## pkg/core/data/ipc

+This folder gathers IPC related items.

 ## pkg/core/data/ipc/common

+Echo implementation to ping Rusk server.

 ## pkg/core/data/ipc/keys

+Phoenix asymmetric cryptographic primitives, codec, signatures, validation, address generation.

 ## pkg/core/data/ipc/transactions

+Codecs and accessors for all types of transaction messages used between Node and Rusk VM.

 ## pkg/core/data/txrecords

+A custom query filter aimed at simplifying a transaction information display for user interfaces.

 ## pkg/core/data/wallet

+Wallet service with HD keychain and transaction index, minimal back end interface.

 ## pkg/core/database

+An abstract driver interface for enabling multiple types of storage strategy suited to different types of data, *and a blockchain data specific interface* - with the purpose being data access workload optimised storage.

 ## pkg/core/database/heavy

+Database driver providing persistent storage via LevelDB.

 ## pkg/core/database/lite

+Driver providing an ephemeral data store.

 ## pkg/core/database/testing

+Mocks and tests for heavy and lite database drivers.

 ## pkg/core/database/utils

+Miscellaneous helper functions used by other parts of pkg/core/database

 ## pkg/core/loop

+State machine that drives, monitors and directs the processing during a round of the consensus.

 ## pkg/core/mempool

+Implements the buffer for valid transactions not yet in a block.
+Includes an optimised memory key/value data store and rebroadcaster.

 ## pkg/core/tests

+Nothing here.

 ## pkg/core/tests/helper

+A collection of helper functions for tests in pkg/core

 ## pkg/core/transactor

+An API for executing the various types of transactions that the node understands.
+Staking, transfers, balances, and triggering smart contracts.

 ## pkg/core/verifiers

+Verification functions for various sanity checks on blocks, coinbases and consensus messages.

 ## pkg/gql